- SLUB Dresden

 In 1743, Götze described the codex in more detail as a "Mexican book, described with unknown characters and hieroglyphic figures on both pages, and painted in all kinds of colours, in oblong octave, neatly folded or with 39 leaves folded together and carrying more than six cubits lengthwise" (Die Merckwürdigkeiten Der Königlichen Bibliotheck zu Dreßden, ausführlich beschrieben, und mit Anmerckungen erläutert, 1. coll.., Dresden 1743, p.
 1).

-At the end of his remarks Götze writes that the Orientalist Giuseppe Simone Assemani (1687-1768), who was appointed First Custodian of the Vatican Library in 1739, had "seen our copy four years ago in Rome" (loc. cit., p.
-5), which is probably to be understood that Götze presented his new acquisition to him as an expert on the Mexican manuscripts there.
+At the end of his remarks Götze writes that the Orientalist Giuseppe Simone Assemani (1687-1768), the orientalist Giuseppe Simone Assemani (1687-1768), who held several posts in the Vatican Library from 1710 and was appointed its First Custodian in 1739, had "seen our copy four years ago in Rome" (loc. cit., p.
+5), which should probably be understood to mean that Götze presented his new acquisition to Assemani as an expert on Mexican manuscripts in the Vatican during his stay in Rome in 1739.

 In 1755, the librarian Karl August Scheureck listed the codex in the first manuscript catalogue of the Electoral Library as number 162 of the oriental manuscripts in quarto.